 Because this hammock is almost as large as the comfortable day use end-gathered hammocks, we often chose to bring it along because of its lighter weight.
 The 400-pound weight capacity also let us rest easy knowing that it wouldn't limit most people from hanging out and watching the sunset with a friend.

-But if the price tag is just too much for you and you can sacrifice versatility, check out our Best Buy for Backcountry Use, the Hennessy Backpacker Ultralite or the Warbonnet Blackbird.
+But if the price tag is just too much for you and you won't sacrifice versatility, take a look at the Dream Hammock Sparrow and Dutchware Chameleon, two hammocks with just as much versatility and comfort but a lower price tag (depending on features selected).
+If you can sacrifice versatility, check out our Best Buy for Backcountry Use, the Hennessy Backpacker Ultralite or the Warbonnet Blackbird.
 If a simple day hammock is all you need, take a look at our Best Buy for Day Use, the Kootek Camping Hammock.

 They say that you can get one piece of gear that can do it all, but it won't be able to do any one thing all that well.
 We think the Pro Double comes pretty close to being able to do it all and do it well.
 It balances low weight, quality components that protect you from the elements, and a spacious hammock.
 It also leaves your options open as to which pieces you want to carry with you on each adventure.
 If versatility is number one, the Pro Double with a tarp, bug net, and straps may be the system for you.

 Other Versions and Accessories

 Sea to Summit offers a Pro Single that we haven't tested and an Ultralight hammock if you like this system but want to save a little or a lot of weight.
 Sea to Summit also sells 1.5-inch wide tree straps that would probably work better.